ejgallego/coq-serapi/README.md

 Feedback from Coq users and developers is very welcome, contact us by mail or in the issue tracker!

+### Roadmap

+We will provide a more detailed roadmap for developers soon, for now you can find some sparse information below.

 ### Quick Overview and Documentation

 SerAPI is meant to be a basis for developers to build Coq IDEs and